robnagler/robnagler.github.io/_posts/2021-11-17-Code-Breaker.md

 > unforged.

 > [k4683] What if the embryo was typical, but they edited it to be
 > deaf?
+Woult that be okay?

-> [k4683] What if they asked a doctor to punch out the child's eardrums
+> What if they asked a doctor to punch out the child's eardrums
 > after birth?

 > [k4688] How do we distinguish between traits that are true disabilities